kavia-common/figma-component-library-6700-6709/storybook_frontend/STORYBOOK.md

 Notes:
 - Storybook runs on http://localhost:3000 and binds to 0.0.0.0 for container health checks.
 - The CRA dev server is moved to port 3300 to prevent conflicts.
+- Storybook v8 React Webpack5 builder is used.
+Dependencies are pinned for stability.

 Ocean Professional theme is applied globally.
 Use the Theme Mode toolbar control to toggle light/dark.